mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 duration of the nanorobots’ effectiveness.
 Negative effects of multiple or prolonged use of certain drugs are manifest in nanorobot packages just as in normal medications.
-No PSI- drug packages are known to exist, although a null package is rumoured to be in development.
+No PSI-drug packages are known to exist, although a null package is rumoured to be in development.
 •	 A single package can induce regeneration of one characteristic point lost permanently due to injury